US heat wave just warming up for long and scorching weekend

 The heat also can take a toll on pets and other animals.
 Officials at the Brookfield Zoo near Chicago have spent the past few days preparing.

-“We are starting to make ice blocks for a lot of the animals,” said zoo spokeswoman Sondra Katzen.
-“Some of the animals are going to be given access to their indoor quarters.
-They have the option to go inside or outside starting (Thursday).”

 Blocks of ice weighing about 300 pounds (136 kilograms) were being trucked in for the polar and grizzly bears, and the zoo planned to give ice cubes to the reindeer.
-It also was cancelling public giraffe feedings from Thursday through Saturday.
+Additional animals were being given access to indoor quarters starting Thursday.

 “I don’t expect it to be much change in attendance,” he said.
 “Once they decide they want to go to the zoo on the weekend, that’s usually where they go.”